 Also, clean guitar tone mixing needs a different approach than heavy guitar mixing.

 When you mix metal guitars, the process is more straightforward.
 But a clean guitar tone is more delicate.

 But before you start recording clean guitars, there is an important thing to do.
 And it’s to create two different clean guitar tones.

-But the important thing is to create two different guitar tones.
+The important thing is to create two different guitar tones.
 They don’t have to be drastically different but both should be unique in their way.
-Use different guitars, mics, guitar amps, or amps settings.
+Use different guitars, mics, guitar amps, or amp settings.

 The goal here is to create similar guitar tones but at the same time somewhat unique.
 For example, one could be mid-range driven, and another one could have enhanced high frequencies.

 There are no rules.
 Just try to have distinct-sounding guitar tones that sit well with each other.

 The first thing in clean guitar mixing is to double-track it.
 You play and record the same guitar part twice with two different guitar tones, you created.